Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Risk-neutral pricing of allowance certificates

 Demand for electricity is given at time $t=0$ and thereafter evolves continuously throughout the trading period $[0,T]$.
-Further, we assume that cumulative emissions are measured from the beginning of each compliance period, so that
+Further, we assume that cumulative emissions are measured from the beginning of each compliance period so that

-Lastly, we note that each process $(A^i_t)_{t\in[T_{i-1},T_i]}$ corresponds to a different vintage of allowance certificates.
+Finally, we note that each process $(A^i_t)_{t\in[T_{i-1},T_i]}$ corresponds to a different vintage of allowance certificates.
 If we disregard mechanisms that connect compliance periods, a certificate issued during the first period is for compliance at time $T_1$ only.
 However, we now wish to consider mechanisms that connect compliance periods and permit allowances to be transferred between periods.
 In this case both vintages of certificates have a more complex dependence.
-In particular, the second period allowance price depends on cumulative emissions not only during the second period, but also on the ones during the previous period, as we describe below.
-The connecting mechanism is now expressed through the terminal condition at time $T_1$; for now, we do not determine it explicitly and denote it by $\phi_1(\cdot)$, for some (possibly singular) function $\phi_1$.
+In particular, the second period allowance price depends on cumulative emissions during not only the second period but also the previous period, as we describe below.
+The connecting mechanism is now expressed through the terminal condition at time $T_1$; for now, we do not determine it explicitly and denote it by some (possibly singular) function $\phi_1$.

-\begin{corollary} In a market with two compliance periods, the price $(A_t)_{t\in [T_{i-1},T_i]}$ of an allowance certificate during the $i$th period, $i\in\{1,2\}$, is described by the following FBSDE:
+\begin{cor}In a market with two compliance periods, the price $(A_t)_{t\in [T_{i-1},T_i]}$ of an allowance certificate during the $i$th period, $i\in\{1,2\}$, is described by the following FBSDE: